marceljuenemann/angular-drag-and-drop-lists/README.md

 **Attributes**
 * `dnd-draggable` Required attribute.
 The value has to be an object that represents the data of the element.
 In case of a drag and drop operation the object will be serialized and unserialized on the receiving end.
+* `dnd-class-for-dragging` Optional name of class to add to element while it's being dragged.
+Defaults to dndDragging.
+* `dnd-class-for-dragging-source` Optional name of class to add to element after drag operation has started.
+See 'CSS classes' for more details.
+Defaults to dndDraggingSource.
 * `dnd-effect-allowed` Use this attribute to limit the operations that can be performed.
 Valid options are `move`, `copy` and `link`, as well as `all`, `copyMove`, `copyLink` and `linkMove`, while `move` is the default value.
 The semantics of these operations are up to you and have to be implemented using the callbacks described below.
 If you allow multiple options, the user can choose between them by using the modifier keys (OS specific).
 The cursor will be changed accordingly, expect for IE and Edge, where this is not supported.
 Note that the implementation of this attribute is very buggy in IE9.
 This attribute works together with `dnd-external-sources` except on Safari and IE, where the restriction will be lost when dragging accross browser tabs.
 [Design document](https://github.com/marceljuenemann/angular-drag-and-drop-lists/wiki/Drop-Effects-Design) [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/advanced)
 * `dnd-type` Use this attribute if you have different kinds of items in your application and you want to limit which items can be dropped into which lists.
 Combine with dnd-allowed-types on the dnd-list(s).
 This attribute must be a lower case string.
 Upper case characters can be used, but will be converted to lower case automatically.
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/types)
 * `dnd-disable-if` You can use this attribute to dynamically disable the draggability of the element.
 This is useful if you have certain list items that you don't want to be draggable, or if you want to disable drag & drop completely without having two different code branches (e.g. only allow for admins).
 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/types)